yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdockablepaneadapter-class.md

 ### <a name="parameters"></a>Parametry
  [in] *pWnd*
- Wskaźnik do okna okienku karty do zakodowania.
+ Wskaźnik do okna karty okienko do opakowania.

 ### <a name="return-value"></a>Wartość zwracana